bagisto/bagisto-docs/events.md

 ![edit on github](assets/images/icons/Icon-Pencil-Large.svg){:.pencil-icon}
 [edit on github](https://github.com/bagisto/bagisto-docs/blob/master/events.md){:.edit-github  target="_blank"}

-Events provide a simple observer implementation which allows a user to subscribe and listen to various events triggered in the web application.
+Events are an implementation of observer pattern such that whenever an event takes place, then the one or more listener associated with that event responds.
+It can be imagine like something making an announcement to your application, and then actions being taken due to that announcement.
 All the event classes in Bagisto are stored in the **Providers** folder and the listeners are stored in the **Listeners** folder.

 ### Manually Registering Events